microsoft/workshop-library/resume-website-workshop/3-add-style.md

 For our example we'll use `em`. `em` indicates the size of the font at the root element - `body` in our example. `em` is a 1 based value, where `1em` is the size of the root element, `1.5em` is one and a half times the size, and `.25em` is one quarter the size.

-Let's set the size for our different header elements.
-We are using both `h1` and `h2` tags in our resume.
+Let's set the size for our three different header elements.

 1. At the bottom of **style.css**, add the following...